-B: Exhibit three (3) articles.
-Place the exhibit items on a board 12"x18"x 1/8" or 1/4" (preferably pegboard) to which items are attached by means of lacing or thread:
+B: Exhibit two completed leather articles.
+Place the exhibit items on a board 12"x18"x 1/8" or 1/4" (preferably pegboard) to which items are attached by means of lacing or thread, so items are less likely to be misplaced during display.